karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_colab.md

 - Session Management Solutions: Methods to address session timeouts and hardware limitations by saving progress to Google Drive and resuming interrupted simulations.
 - GPU vs. TPU Benchmarks: Comparative analysis of CUDA-enabled GPUs versus Google TPUv2 units, with insights into their relative advantages for MD simulations.

-You can cite our paper if you find these instructions useful.

 ## Setup